 "THE BABY GRAND"JOIN STAN KIAWAH.
 MIKE BAIRD, AND CHAD SMITHFOR A GLIMPSE INTO FREDDIE'S AFTER-HOUR LIFEDURING NEW YORK'S 1950's JAZZ ERA.

-May 27, 2016 marks what would have been Freddie’s 89th birthday — Happy Birthday Freddie!
+May 27, 2017 marks what would have been Freddie’s 90th birthday — Happy Birthday Freddie!
 We all love and miss you!
 Featured above are photos from Freddie’s 79th birthday party in 2006.
 From L-R: Steve Smith, Freddie, Adam Nussbaum, Freddie, Junior Mance, Ray Mosca, Roy Haynes and Adam Nussbaum.
 We invite former students and friends of Freddie to share their thoughts, stories and insights about Freddie via performance videos, pictures and the written word.
 Our latest guest in Freddie’s Garage features long-time student Michael Dubin, demonstrating Freddie’s approach to paradiddles and their flow around the kit.
 You can read Michael’s bio HERE.
 Also, be sure to check out Freddie student Neal Sausen's thoughts and anecdotes on Freddie, HERE.
 Thanks to Michael and Neal for their contribution and support.

 For more information and videos, be sure to check out Neal’s YOUTUBE CHANNEL.